Canadian-Severe-Storms-Laboratory/Tree_Tagger_ArcGIS_Add_On/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

 ## Installation
-Requires ArcGIS 3.3, (should be compatible with later versions).
+Requires ArcGIS Pro 3.3, (should be compatible with later versions).
 Under the releases tab, download the latest TreeTaggerModule.esriAddinX file.
 Open the file and click install.
 Please see the User Guide for use instructions.